zSnout/story.py/README.md

 # Sitemap
-This is a list of all the pages on this site.
-While the posts are categorized, we recommend reading them in the order below.
+This is a list of all the pages on this site, not necessarily in the order you should read the in.
+We recommend reading them in the order below.

 ## All Articles
  1. [Blocks and States](/posts/blocks)